 Still toggling between Reel Paper and Save Trees?
 We’ve got a third tab for you: Who Gives A Crap (hi!).
 With bold packaging, sustainable practices and social impact rolled into one, we’re here to make your choice a whole lot easier.

-Conclusion: Eco-friendly toilet paper for the win!
+Conclusion: Eco-friendly recycled toilet paper for the win!

 Both Reel and Save Trees pack your cart with promise, but which deserves the final click?
-Reel Paper brings polished packaging and durability to the table, though reviews mention a less than soft texture and higher cost.
-Save Trees scores points with its charitable efforts and softer rolls but stumbles on durability and flexibility.
+Reel Paper brings polished packaging and durability to the table, though reviews mention a less-than-soft texture and higher cost.
+Save Trees scores points with its charitable efforts and softer rolls, but stumbles on durability and flexibility.

 Both brands stick to US shipping only.
 Yet Reel edges out with better packaging aesthetics and more roll options, earning it a slight advantage.